-Many important fisheries are not yet managed well enough to meet the standards of credible international arbiters of sustainability.
-This puts many major seafood buyers and producers in a bind: they need the products of these fisheries, but they are committed to sustainability in their sourcing.
-SFP works with the seafood industry to meet this challenge by helping less well-managed fisheries meet the environmental requirements of major markets.
+Many commercially important fisheries are not yet managed well enough to meet the standards of credible international arbiters of sustainability.
+This presents many major seafood buyers and producers with a dilemma: they need the products of these fisheries, but they are committed to sustainability in their sourcing.
+SFP works with the seafood industry to meet this challenge by helping fisheries achieve the sustainability requirements of major markets.

 SFP takes an active role in initiating and coordinating improvements in fisheries but we always aim for industry to eventually take a leadership role in every fishery where we work.
-SFP organizes improvement activity at three levels:
+SFP organizes improvement activity through fishery improvement projects and supplier roundtables.

 Fishery Improvement Projects

 A fishery improvement project (FIP) operates via an alliance of seafood buyers, suppliers, and producers.
 These stakeholders work together to improve a specific fishery by pressing for better policies and management, while voluntarily changing purchasing and fishing practices to reduce problems such as illegal fishing, bycatch, and habitat impacts.
 These projects are predominantly led by industry and other third parties, with SFP providing technical support and expertise at a variety of levels.
 SFP still directly coordinates a few FIPs in fisheries that face very significant challenges but transitions these projects to industry as soon as practically feasible.

 There are several useful FIP resources available on this site (see links in the right-hand column and also this video